Antennae Medieval quillon dagger TC69

-This style of medieval dagger, (quillon), is a real classic of European weaponry and is dated from the 11thC through to the 14thC.
+This style of medieval dagger, quillon, is a real classic of European weaponry and is dated from the 11thC through to the 14thC.
+Antennae, aunlaz or anelace quillon dagger.

 Images of this style can be found in the Hrabanus Maurus of Monte Cassino manuscript from the late 11thC, in the Maciejowski Bible dated mid 13th and the Royal Armouries in Leeds have one (X1302) dated late 14thC.